AidanYok/CANSifter/README.md

 # CANSifter
-Sifts two different blf files to find the differing CAN signals or messages between them.
+Sifts two different blf logs to find the differing CAN signals or messages between them.
 Currently only works with one channel at a time.

 The requirements for the script to work are:
   -One DBC file